thofisch/doc-api/docs/methods.md

 It is important to understand the difference between `PUT` and `PATCH`.

-`PUT` is designed to update/replace the entire resource.
+* `PUT` is designed to update/replace the entire resource.
 This means that omitted fields will be removed, which is rarely the desired effect.

-`PATCH` is designed to support partial updates.
+* `PATCH` is designed to support partial updates.
 This means the request should supply a *set of changes* (or instructions) for updating a resource and these should be applied atomically, leaving any fields not passed along intact.

+!!! warning
-> Be aware, even though `PATCH` has gain a lot of use, `PATCH` is only a proposed standard, and details around the semantics are not widely understood.
+    Be aware, even though `PATCH` has gain a lot of use, `PATCH` is only a proposed standard, and details around the semantics are not widely understood.
 It's not an alternative to `POST` or `PUT` where you supply a flat list of values to change.
 Please see [RFC-5789](https://tools.ietf.org/html/rfc5789) for more information.

 - **DO** use `PATCH` for partial updates of a single resources, i.e. where only a specific subset of fields should be replaced.
 - **DO** document the semantic of the `PATCH` changeset, as it is not defined in the HTTP standard.